sindresorhus/tempy/readme.md

 ### tempy.file.task(callback, options?)

 The `callback` resolves with a temporary file path you can write to.
-The file is automatically cleaned up after the callback to executed.
+The file is automatically cleaned up after the callback is executed.

 #### callback